-The Paul Bourke Awards for Early Career Research honour Australia citizens and Permanent Residents who are in the early part of their career and who have achieved excellence in scholarship in one or more fields of the social sciences.
+The Paul Bourke Awards for Early Career Research honour Australian citizens and Permanent Residents who are in the early part of their career and who have achieved excellence in scholarship in one or more fields of the social sciences.
 The awards are named in honour of the Academy's past president Paul Francis Bourke (1938-1999) who started his training at the University of Melbourne and went on to become one of the first Australian historians to obtain American style doctoral training.

 Whilst at Flinders University, he served as Professor of American Studies and also as Pro-Vice Chancellor.
 From Flinders University, he went on to become the Director of the Research School of Social Sciences at ANU and also served as the President of the Academy from 1993 to 1997.
-Amongst scholars, the contribution Paul made to the field of performance measurement is considered invaluable.
+The contribution Paul made to the field of performance measurement is considered to be invaluable by academic scholars.

 Four Paul Bourke Award recipients are selected each year by members of the Academy's Panel Committees.
-It is the intention of the Academy that the awards are presented to social science researchers who, at the time of nomination, do not yet hold an Associate Professor or Professorial appointment and who are normally within five years of receiving their doctorate (with allowances for career interruptions).
+The awards are presented to social science researchers who are within five years of receiving their doctorate (with allowances for career interruptions).

-The Awards comprise a Citation and Medallion presented to each recipient.
-With the agreement of the recipients' home universities, a jointly-sponsored lecture by each recipient is also arranged for delivery during the following year.
+The Awards comprise a testamur and medallion presented to each recipient.
+As part of the Paul Bourke Award, and with agreement of the recipients' home universities, the Academy will assist with the coordination and promotion of a lecture delivered during the following year.
 The recipients are also asked to contribute to media and promotion of their Award and their research by the Academy.

-2019 Paul Bourke Award winners with Academy President (L-R): Dr David Frazier; Professor Jane Hall (Academy President); Dr Rebecca Ananian-Welsh; Dr Elise Klein; Dr Melissa Day
+2019 Paul Bourke Award winners with Academy President (L-R): Dr David Frazier; Professor Jane Hall (Academy President);

+Dr Rebecca Ananian-Welsh; Dr Elise Klein; Dr Melissa Day